djanth22/project-mood/README.md

 # continued

 - decided to spruce up the profile section a little, though not representative of the final result just yet. the search mock up has been removed, but I will still be working on this for both the mood selection and the future connections feature. mainly research based tasks to do and some more style updates but I think for today there won't be much in terms of noticeable changes just yet until I can figure out the things mentioned in the previnous entry

+# 18/06/2025

+- Finally figured out how to do my search function. to make life harder on myself I wanted to do this with as few components as possible and without any react hooks like useState, I also wanted to avoid having to use a seperate page to route to/from. this was a pain to do but is easily replicated for the connections search by chamging a couple of things.
+My next step will be to try to implement the journal feature and test to see if that will work as intended. the reason for this is mainly because I can't properly test any of the connection features until after deployment, there are one or two I could do at present but for the time being I'll get the other features working.